iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

 I haven't implemented the communication or reference injection pipeline for this hierarchy yet, but I am strongly thinking about the [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) to achieve this.
 It should be okay to treat each gameplay subsystem class as a singleton object; I will learn it on the fly.

 ### Final thoughts
 It was probably the longest blog of mine; thank you for showing incredible patience and reading it through.
-It was the minimal hierarchy that I actually implemented in the near future for one of my prototype game projects in Unity.
+It was the minimal hierarchy that I actually just implemented for one of my prototype game projects in Unity.
 Hopefully, it will help someone out there.

 Thanks a lot, and see you in the next one!